cshapiro-1/dbt_bestpractices/training/README.md

 ## What is this training?
 This is a training intended on getting A8 consultants up to speed on using dbt_ on any potential client engagements.
 We will use the AdventureWorks training data set that is also used in the SSIS training but will model it in a different way, for a few reasons.
 First, we will use a version of the Data Vault 2.0 as the modeling choice for our warehouse layer.
+This gives us the most flexibility for maintaining a scalable warehouse layer.

+The second difference is that dbt_ is a completely different way of handling data transformation.
+One of the core underlying assumptions is that each run is **idempotent**, which means that the same transformations and results will always result no matter when the run is occuring.
+This is possible because of our raw layer where all data, and historical data, is stored - it means that we don't need to worry about update logic in our later models.
+Any new run will recreate the database objects with the updated underlying data.
+If we're looking to exclude inactive rows then we just build that logic into our model.

+Following the example of the SSIS training, we will provide access to a repo that follows these same principles but with a different dataset (Sakila).
+[This example can be found here](https://github.com/cmccann020/dbt_sakila_datavault)

+As you begin going through this training, please feel free to raise any issues that you have within the issues section of the Repo.

 # Required Tools
  - dbt_cloud (either 14 day free trial or free developer membership)